-The invention of movable type at about the same time by Johannes Gutenberg revolutionized the dissemination of knowledge and public learning.
+The invention of movable type at about the same time by Johannes Gutenberg transformed the spread of knowledge and public learning.
 For the first time, the Bible as well as other books and documents could be mass-produced and placed in the hands of common people at an affordable cost.

 The Renaissance made the Reformation possible

-The renewed pursuit of knowledge, the loosening of traditional hierarchies, the growing dissatisfaction with worldliness and corruption in the church, and the revival of scholarly interesting in ancient pagan and Christian sources all began during the Renaissance and laid the groundwork for the Reformation.
+Renewed pursuit of knowledge, loosening of traditional hierarchies, growing dissatisfaction with corruption in the church, and revival of scholarly interest in classical and Christian sources all began during the Renaissance and laid the groundwork for the Reformation.

-The first printed edition of the Greek New Testament was published by the great Dutch Renaissance scholar, Desiderius Erasmus, in 1516, the year before Luther’s 95 Theses appeared.
+The first printed edition of the Greek New Testament was published by the Dutch Renaissance scholar, Desiderius Erasmus, in 1516, the year before Luther’s 95 Theses appeared.
 Erasmus’ work was the basis for Luther’s own German translation of the Bible begun in 1522, as well as for William Tyndale’s English version of 1526.
 All three Bibles were widely available to the public, thanks to Gutenberg’s printing technology.

 Real people, not stereotypes

-The leading figures of the Renaissance such as Erasmus and Galileo are commonly portrayed as humanist heroes who rejected religion in favour of reason and free thought.
-In reality, however, the humanism of these men had virtually nothing in common with modern secular atheism.
+Leading figures of the Renaissance such as Erasmus and Galileo are commonly portrayed as humanist heroes who rejected religion in favour of reason and free thought.
+In reality, the humanism of these men had virtually nothing in common with modern secular atheism.
 Despite their critique of the church, the vast majority remained men of faith who pursued art, science and philosophy through a framework of belief in God.

-The public perception of the leading reformers is rather less positive: dour churchmen arguing about fine points of theology, spreading their austere brand of religion across Northern Europe.
-Much is made of their personal failings, some of which were admittedly quite troubling: Luther’s virulent anti-Semitism, Calvin’s alleged approval of burning the heretic Michael Servetus at the stake in Geneva – a story, it must be noted, that is beset by distortions and half-truths.
+On the other hand, public perception of the leading reformers is less charitable: dour churchmen arguing about fine points of theology, spreading their austere brand of religion across Northern Europe.
+Much is made of their personal failings, some of which are indeed troubling: Luther’s virulent anti-Semitism; Calvin’s alleged approval of burning the heretic Servetus at the stake in Geneva – a story, it must be noted, that is beset by distortions and half-truths.